 Hunter, in Darkness, an interactive fiction, plays this one and plays it hard.
 An early segment has you crawling, cut and bleeding, through a tight space with hundreds of feet of rock above and miles and miles of rock below.
 The game assures you repeatedly, even as you struggle ever closer to freedom, that this is it—your final resting place.
 This is where you die.
 Your light has flickered out and the invisible narrator insists that you will never leave this place, until finally you tear yourself away from the stone gullet and stumble blindly to freedom.

-Wild Arms 2 has what could almost be an Incredibly Lame Pun.
-A certain Eldritch Abomination was sealed away "beyond the Event Horizon" in the backstory, and happens to be the source of the protagonist's Super Mode.
+Wild ARMs 2: A certain Eldritch Abomination was sealed away "beyond the Event Horizon" in the backstory, and happens to be the source of the protagonist's Super Mode.
 Said protagonist is pushed to the edge of the Despair Event Horizon midway through, and teeters there for the entire game.
 After defeating the supposed final boss which involved his Magnificent Bastard commander sacrificing himself to give an Eldritch Location a physical body to kill, he suffers a Heroic BSOD that almost releases the demon.
 In other words, his despair formed a bridge across the Event Horizon.

 Dwarf Fortress has this as a fundamental aspect of managing your dwarves.
 They can become unhappy through a variety of reasons from simply not having any alcohol to drink through to the deaths of close friends or family.
 Getting a dwarf depressed enough will push them over the edge and cause them to lose their sanity.
 Depending on several factors this can be anything from a minor nuisance to extremely dangerous.
 If you're lucky, events can contrive to make this game-ending depending on your fortress design and how close other dwarves are to being over the edge themselves.
 Indeed, events can (or more usually, do) spiral out of control until your entire fortress is over the Despair Event Horizon.